 So Prior's speech TODAY should give us a reminder of what life was like back then, and how far we've come, but how much "great work" needs to done still.
 Yet this moment went for very little.
 Andrew Garfield's speech was nervous and jittery, and without any time, place and perspective the opportunity for a history lesson is lost.

 If you want to see a truly great version of Angels in America, I highly recommend the HBO miniseries.
 Even if you don't have HBO it's available to rent on Amazon.
 The performances there are so pitch-perfect without a single false note and everyone is a flesh and blood character.
-And then here are extensive clips of the OBC in 1993.
-Watch how real those actors were, how little artifice there was.
-They are raw and powerful.
-In other words, they are everything that this revival of Angels in America is not.

 This production is a lost opportunity.
 The great work continues, but this production is not the one that will inspire people to continue that great work.